-I suppose the obvious answer is that LinuxCNC is FREE because its Open Source.
-This post shows how to get the OX CNC router from OpenBuilds working with LinuxCNC and a TB6560 cnc controller.
+I suppose the obvious answer is that LinuxCNC software is FREE to use being Open Source.
+This post shows how to get the OX CNC router from OpenBuilds working with LinuxCNC and a TB6560 CNC controller.
 But this should work for most 3 axis CNC routers.

-No, in fact I think it’s a bit easier than Mach3.
+No, in fact, I think it’s a bit easier than Mach3.
 When you first open up Mach3 it can be a bit overwhelming.
-There are several screens which if your just a hobbyist like me without a CNC backgroud it can look a bit complicated.
+There are several screens which if your just a hobbyist like me without a CNC background it can look a bit complicated.
 LinuxCNC looks less daunting but still fully capable.

 CNC Router Options

 You have a few options depending on your requirements, how much you can afford and the amount of time you have to spare.

 OpenBuilds OX router design from Ooznest in the UK.

 I went for the 750mm by 500mm which is the smallest because I don’t have a great deal of space.
 It’s not cheap but has some improvements over the original design for rigidity.
 See my full build log on this site OX router from Ooznest

 The Chinese 6040 seem to be very popular.
 Most come with a trial version of Mach3 which only allows 500 lines of G-code so using Linux CNC will save you $175.

 If you have the time and none of the above suit your needs then this is a viable option, which I did consider myself before purchasing mine from Ozznest.
 Usually, plans can be found for free on the Internet which quite often use skateboard bearings and aluminium angle to create the linear motion and is mostly built with MDF particleboard.